What is a ‘Data Only Plan’ and what’s a ‘Data Led Plan’ ?

 Where do I need coverage ?
 How much data do I need ?
-And, critically, Do I have a 3G or a 4G phone ?
+And, critically, Do I have a 3G or a 4G device ?

-- We recommend 3GB to 4GB of data for your tablet:
+- We recommend a minimum of 3GB to 4GB of data for your tablet.

 - You probably won’t be able to use the phone company’s ‘voice’ network using your mobile broadband SIM: